 The Directors have decided to seek to renew the disapplication of pre-emption rights for cash issues to replace the existing power.
-This Resolution will, if passed, give the Directors power, pursuant to the authority to allot granted by Resolution 10, to allot equity securities for cash without first offering them to existing shareholders in proportion to their existing holdings (a) in relation to pre-emptive offers and offers to holders of other equity securities if required by the rights of those securities or, subject to those rights, as the Directors otherwise consider necessary and (b) in any other case, up to an aggregate maximum nominal amount of £140,000.00 which represents approximately []% of the Company's issued ordinary share capital as of April 26, 2017.
+This Resolution will, if passed, give the Directors power, pursuant to the authority to allot granted by Resolution 10, to allot ordinary shares for cash or to grant rights to subscribe for or to convert any security into ordinary shares without first offering them to existing shareholders in proportion to their existing holdings up to an aggregate maximum nominal amount of £140,000.00, which represents approximately 25% of the Company's issued ordinary share capital as of April 26, 2017.